-If a party or witness does not submit to questioning by a party's advisor at the hearing as described above, the decision maker(s) (either the Review Panel or Hearing Officer) may not rely on any statement of that party or witness, during the hearing or otherwise, in reaching a determination regarding responsibility.
-The decision maker(s) (either the Review Panel or Hearing Officer) will not draw an inference as to responsibility based solely on a party's or witness's absence from the hearing or refusal to answer cross-examination questions.
+If a party or witness does not submit to questioning by a party's advisor at the hearing, the hearing panel may nevertheless rely on statements of that party or witness, during the hearing or otherwise, in reaching a determination regarding responsibility, but may also determine what (if any) significance to afford those statements in view of the lack of cross examination (for example, the hearing panel may determine whether the statements are sufficiently reliable in the absence of cross examination).
+The hearing panel will not, however, draw an inference as to responsibility based solely on a party's or witness's absence from the hearing or refusal to answer questions posed by the other party's advisor.